Get A Quote

 All audit recommendations and management corrective action plans are followed up on to provide assurance that plans are implemented.
 Corrective action plans that do not appear to be progressing are reported annually to the president and Executive and Audit Committee.

 An internal audit process is an important tool for organizations to ensure that they are operating effectively and in compliance with applicable laws and regulations.
-It provides management with valuable insights into the organization's operations and helps to identify areas for improvement.
+It provides management with valuable insights into the organization’s operations and helps to identify areas for improvement.
+For examples of optimizing audits in business processes, see How to Optimize Internal Audit of Order to Cash (O2C) Process.

 Download PDF Internal Audit Process